secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ## Requirements

-- Information classification: Support different classifications (e.g. TOP SECRET, SECRET, CONFIDENTIAL)
-  - Information classification is not always needed.
-E.g. many applications require one encryption / hashing algorithm and use only that one for all information encrypted/hashed.
-But for future proofing it would be good to be able to process information based on its classification.
-- Longevity: The time some information must be protected can differ from milliseconds to decades (related to Document classification)
-  - Different SCC's based on longevity is not always needed.
-E.g. many applications require one encryption / hashing algorithm and use only that one for all information encrypted/hashed.
-But for future proofing it would be good to be able to process information based on its longevity.
-- Contrained Devices: Computing power is not always available for both the most advanced cryptography algorithms and their parameters.
-  - See {{-ConstrainedDevices}}
-- *Threat Model* / adversary powers: What kind of attacker should the secure crypto config protect against?
-(Almighty?
-Gouvernment?
-Company?).
-Presumably  different group of attackers.
-- Which primitives should be covered?
-- Which algorithms (per primitive) should be covered?
+- Security Level Requirements:
+The Secure Crypto Config should define different security levels.
+E.g. information could have different classification levels, longevity.
+Additionally, cryptography operations could not or much slower perform on constrained devices, which should also be handled with the security levels.
+For each security level the consensuns finding entities and process shall publish a distinct secure crypto config.

+- Publication Format Requirements:
   - Easy to find what is a secure parameter set for a given requirement (e.g. one table, two-dimensional)
   - Must be easy to verify which Secure Crypto Config is used / was used (e.g. in Continuous Integration platforms)
   - Must be easy to verify the authenticity of the Secure Crypto Config (e.g. is this really what the CFRG has published)
   - Easily accessible for library implementation
   - Really easy mapping for various programming languages, without complicated/many additional logic/parsing
-- Easy to integrate by cryptography libraries
-- Experts should still be able to use/access the unaltered output of cryptographic primitives
-- Regular updates (yearly?)
   - Must be easy to extend/alter by other organizations (e.g. maybe the BSI wants to publish its own secure crypto config that differs from the standardized one.
 Maybe a hiearchical approach with inheritance from the base SCC?)
   - Must be easy to update by the committee

-- Interoperability with other standards/formats (e.g. {{-COSE}})
+- Cryptography library integration requirements:
+  - Easy to integrate by cryptography libraries
+  - Experts should still be able to use/access the unaltered output of cryptographic primitives
   - Recommendation what should be the default secure crypto config for a cryptography library (e.g. should it be the one for TOP Secret or *only* for Secret?)
   - Recommendation what should a cryptography library do if it can not support the parameters specified in the latest Secure Crypto Config.
 (E.g. key size for RSA would be n*2 and the library supports only n)
   - Recommendation how should a cryptography library integrate the Secure Crypto Config so that it should be up to date as soon as possible after a new SCC has been published?

+- Consensuns Finding Process:
+  - Regular updates (yearly?)

+- General Requirements:
+  - Interoperability with other standards/formats (e.g. {{-COSE}})
+  - The Secure Crypto Config should cover most common cryptography primitives and their currently broadly available and secure algorithms.
+  - *Threat Model* / adversary powers: What kind of attacker should the secure crypto config protect against?
+(Almighty?
+Gouvernment?
+Company?).
+Presumably  different group of attackers.

 ## Assumptions